ardalanebrahimi/flying-game/README.md

   - Use the mouse to click for thrust.
   - Press `ArrowLeft` or `A` to move left.
   - Press `ArrowRight` or `D` to move right.
+  - Click the home icon to return to menu.
+  - Click the reset icon to restart game.
 - **Mobile**:
   - Tap the left or right edges of the screen to move horizontally.
   - Tap anywhere to apply thrust.
+  - Use on-screen buttons for menu and reset.

 ---